 Saavy Small Business Owners

 The first members of El Guabo were small-scale farmers with little influence in the market and seasonal migrants working land they didn’t control.
 Since that time, the membership has grown to more than 2,000 and the farmers have spread their influence.
-Their bananas can be found in the US, Italy, Switzerland, Germany, and New Zealand.
+Half of the cooperative’s employees are women, including a third of the leadership.
+Farm owners have an average of 6 hectares of land.
+Their bananas can be found in the US, Canada, , the UK, Italy, Switzerland, Germany, and New Zealand.

 They also hold a unique position as the only Fairtrade banana farmers who are also co-owners of an importer, Agrofair, who helped them with their first container when they began.
 This joint ownership of the supply chain gives small farmers a stronger voice in trade and allows them to reap more of the benefits of the banana trade.